bkil/freedom-fighters/en/article/file-folder-disk-encryption.md

 Preferred: age (https://github.com/FiloSottile/age)

-When PGP public keys are available, PGP.
+When only PGP public keys are available, PGP.